Video visit appointments

 We are pleased to be a part of this exciting time in your life.
 We look forward to offering you high-quality, compassionate care.

-We offer obstetric services at our Everett, Mill Creek and Shoreline locations.
+We offer obstetric services at our Everett and Mill Creek locations.

 Our department includes obstetricians (doctors), nurse practitioners, nurses, medical assistants and receptionists.
 We all work together to offer you the highest standard of prenatal care.